 Graham asserts on page 172 of The Billy Graham Christian Workers Handbook,

 No matter how we may rationalize the practice [of homosexuality] . . .
 Romans 1 makes it clearly the product of a reprobate mind . . .
 When we come to Christ, we are called upon to repent of our sins and no longer to practice the ungodly patterns of living.

 But, what about people who are born with homosexual tendencies; i.e., people whose homosexual orientation is inherent, rather than a choice?
 Why should they be condemned for a trait that they did not choose to possess?

 Although a number of people claim that they were born with homosexual tendencies, adequate proof is lacking.
 On page 30 of his book entitled Homosexuality and the Christian, Mark A. Yarhouse, PsyD, states,

 When we look at the causes of homosexuality, we simply do not know why some people experience same-sex attractions or have a homosexual orientation.
 There are probably many factors that contribute in one way or another, with these factors varying from person to person.
 In the final analysis, does the cause of same-sex attraction fundamentally change the Christian sexual ethic?
 No. We are all called to live the way that God reveals is good for us in terms of sexuality and sexual behavior.

-Even assuming that some people do have an inherent homosexual orientation, the Bible indicates that they will be held accountable for controlling their sexual behavior, just as heterosexual people will be held accountable for controlling their sexual behavior, which we subsequently discuss.
+Even assuming that some people do have an inherent homosexual orientation, the Bible indicates that they will be held accountable for controlling their sexual behavior, just as heterosexual people will be held accountable for controlling their sexual behavior.